Do you feel your smile is less attractive than you’d like because your teeth somehow look too long?

 This gum-reshaping procedure is also sometimes suggested to correct defects resulting from gum disease.
 Whether for esthetic or functional reasons, Crown Lengthening can restore your self-esteem and give you the confidence to smile with ease.

 We refer to the area of the mouth that is most prominent when you smile as the “Esthetic” or “Smile Zone” which usually means the upper front and side teeth.
 Most people are highly sensitive to the appearance of their teeth and gums which are most prominent when they smile.
-Dental implant placement and restoration in this highly visible area, even if we’re replacing just one tooth, is best addressed by a highly skilled, specialist who is board certified in periodontics and dental implant surgery, like our doctors.
+Dental implant placement and restoration in this highly visible area, even if we’re replacing just one tooth, is best addressed by a highly skilled dental specialist, like our doctors.
 The procedure can be even more technically challenging if there are multiple missing teeth or issues with gum tissue or bone.
 For more information about Esthetic Zone Implants, click here.

 With proper care, dental implants are designed to last a lifetime.
 Very rarely, a problem called peri-implantitis a destructive inflammatory disease, can occur as a result of improperly placed implants or even bite issues or excess cement.
 The issue is of esthetic concern when it occurs in the smile zone where your teeth are most visible when you smile.